• Skip to primary navigation

 These gluten-free raspberry linzer cookies may look fancy, but they're deceptively simple to put together.
 And they're adorable!
 The little windows reveal a slick of jam that resembles stained glass.
 The powdered sugar sprinkle smacks of snowflakes.
 They taste of bright, citrusy, buttery, and spicy.

-These GF linzer torte cookies would make a sweet addition to a cookie box or holiday dessert cheese board.
-For more inspiration, you can find all of my favorite cookie recipes here and in my cookbook!
+These GF linzer torte cookies would make a sweet addition to a holiday cookie box.
+For more inspiration, you can browse my library of cookie recipes.
+And find more cookie recipes in my award-winning gluten-free cookbook!

 A gluten-free linzer cookie has a bite taken out revealing gooey jam